Praneeth87654/Task_manager/README.md

 ## Environment Variables

-For the smooth execution of the application, you need to set the following environment variables:

 - `SERVER_PORT`: The port on which the server will run.
 - `MONGODB_CONNECTION_URL`: The URL for connecting to your MongoDB database.

-A sample `.env.example` file is provided.
-Make sure to fill in the required values and rename the file to `.env` before running the application.
+rename the file to `.env` before running the application.

-## Documentation

-Explore the application's functionality by utilizing the provided endpoints.
-The documentation outlines each endpoint's purpose and how to use it effectively.
-Please refer to the [API Documentation](https://documenter.getpostman.com/view/28416524/2s9Xy2QCRK) for detailed information.

 ## Running the Application